 - Notifications: If a security camera detects a person and it doesn’t notify you about it, did it really happen?
 Pretty much all of the security cameras we tested out notified us of either movement or a person when they were armed, depending on their AI capabilities.
 Notifications are usually part of the package, although they cost us $24.99 a month with the SimpliCam, as seen in our SimpliCam review.

 - Installation: We installed most of our standalone cameras ourselves, which was usually a pretty easy process; just plug the camera in or mount it on the wall, download the app, add it to your Wi-Fi, name it and voila— our smart home security camera was in place.
 We recommend placing your security cameras on the first floors of homes.
 Additionally, some cameras that are part of larger security systems, like the Vivint Outdoor Camera Pro, require professional installation.
 Hear more about our professional installation experience in our Vivint Outdoor Pro review.

-- App: If we’re talking smart security cameras, having a user-friendly app is important for live streaming footage, controlling your camera remotely and getting timely notifications.
+- App: If we’re talking about smart security cameras, having a user-friendly app is important for live streaming footage, controlling your camera remotely and getting timely notifications.
 Make sure your app has good ratings on either the iOS or Android store, depending on the make of your mobile device.
-Or, check out our security camera video reviews,7 which show us using the apps for iOS.
+Or, check out our security camera video reviews,6 which show us using the apps for iOS.

 - Privacy: It’s no secret that Internet of Things, or IoT devices, aren’t always up to snuff when it comes to security breaches.
 Large tech companies like Ring and Nest have both had their fair share of privacy issues, from people spying on other people through their Ring cameras as well as hidden microphones in the Nest Secure security system, which Nest has since discontinued.
 That being said, privacy can look a few different ways: